-The psychologist, professor, researcher, and master’s degree holder in human development and education, Carolina Robledo Castro, offers us in this article a brief overview of the history of ADHD and how it affects the executive functioning of those who suffer from it.
+Psychologist, professor, researcher and holder of a master's degree in human development and education, Carolina Robledo Castro offers us in this article a brief overview of the history of ADHD and how it affects executive functioning in those who have it.

-Currently, Attention Deficit Hyperactivity Disorder (ADHD) is the clinically endorsed term to refer to a neurodevelopmental disorder characterized by behaviors of inattention, impulsivity, and hyperactivity (APA, 2013).
-However, this concept remains a developing psychological construct, which has undergone different conceptions and approaches over the decades and will surely continue to evolve.
+Currently, attention-deficit/hyperactivity disorder (ADHD) is the clinically endorsed term to refer to a neurodevelopmental disorder characterized by behaviors of inattention, impulsivity, and hyperactivity (APA, 2013).
+However, this concept remains a developing psychological construct, which has gone through different conceptions and approaches over the decades and will likely continue to evolve.

 Clinical evolution of ADHD